 "The Coho has been on the market for 14 years and hasn't lost any of its appeal.
 When we reviewed the Coho in 1998, it drew high praise from a 5'2" woman and a 6'2" man alike...
 For our reviewers the Coho was 'beautifully responsive' and 'tracked quite well.'
 One put it 'on the top of my list for an expedition-style kayak.
 I would recommend it to anyone.'"
-To Read More Click Here
+To Read More of the Review Click Here

 "Of all of the boats I have reviewed, the Coho is my hands-down favorite.
 The combination of light weight and superb handling make this a wonderful boat.
 It is a good-tracking cruising boat I would recommend to anyone, whether novice or an experienced paddler.”(VS).